zhenglong1603/tp/docs/UserGuide.md

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
 </box>

+### Viewing past commands:

+You can scroll through your previously entered commands using the **Up** and **Down** arrow keys.

+- **Up Arrow**: Scrolls to the previous command in the history.
+- **Down Arrow**: Scrolls to the next command in the history.

+This feature allows you to quickly reuse or edit previously entered commands without retyping them.

+#### Example Usage:

+1. Enter a command, such as `list`, and press Enter.
+2. Press the **Up Arrow** key to bring up the `list` command in the command box.
+3. Press the **Down Arrow** key to navigate back to a more recent command.

+#### Notes:

+- The command history is saved only for the current session and will reset when the application is restarted.

 ### Viewing help : `help`

 Shows a message explaning how to access the help page.